 My research experience at The University of Iowa began with joining the team working on the “Project Multi-Hazard Sampling Network” funded by and in conjunction with the United States Air Force.
 My background in embedded computing allowed me to contribute to the development and stabilization of the sampling network.
 The endeavor was successful enough to simultaneously spur on the of our start-up company and the award of an SBIR to assist in the development of the sampling network.

-My short-term research goal is dig deeper into the Deliberate Practice Engine, looking for features that enhance student learning.
-We current have a grant in review looking to explore student self-efficacy while using the Deliberate Practice Engine, as well as look at the usage of the engine across institutions.
+My short-term research goal is to dig deeper into the Deliberate Practice Engine, looking for features that enhance student learning.
+We are researching how interventions while using the Deliberate Practice Engine can improve metacognitive calibration of students.
 I intend to follow-up this research with a study exploring the effects of question formulation on student outcomes.